-The cheap option, that works much better than you'd expect is to get a electric hair dryer, the air flow a hair dryer produces is sufficient enough to run your forge, Google "hair dryer forge" if you don't believe me!
+The cheap option, that works much better than you'd expect is to get an electric hair dryer, the airflow a hairdryer produces is sufficient enough to run your forge, Google "hair dryer forge" if you don't believe me!

 Blacksmithing Tools and Books